 Just 90 minutes north of Auckland is Pakiri Beach, but it feels like a world away from the city.
-This long, five-mile (nine kilometers) stretch of pure white sand is a great place to find wild isolation.
+This long, 9-mile (15 kilometers) stretch of pure white sand is a great place to find wild isolation.
 On the beach itself, you'll find a campground and little else.

 While you're here, book a New Zealand horseback riding excursion with Pakiri Beach Horse Rides.
 Or, charter a glass-bottomed boat at the nearby Goat Island Marine Reserve, where you can also swim and snorkel among huge schools of fish.

 The township of Mangawhai is a popular holiday spot for Aucklanders due to it's relatively close proximity to the city (under a 1 1/2 hour drive).
 The protected harbor is large, making it safe for swimming, but it's the ocean side that is particularly spectacular.
 Swim on the harbor side, surf on the ocean side, or take an excellent hike along the coast to the north through native forests.

 Nestled between Mangawhai and Waipu Cove by a winding but scenic road, Langs Beach has some of the most unique sand in all of New Zealand.
 Its pink hue attracts artists, tourists, and holidaymakers.
 The beach sits at the southern end of Bream Bay and boasts a magnificent view of the Hen and Chicken Islands, just a few miles offshore.
 Here, you can enjoy swimming, walking, and reveling in the scenery.